 Forty-four years after the release of That Boy, Peter Berlin is still a committed photosexual.
 What had grown out of instinct, desire, and circumstance had turned into its own distinct, long-lasting variant of sexuality.
 As the first photosexual, Peter Berlin gave a world starved of blatantly gay visual role models a new conception of the beautiful, empowered, self-loving, sensual, shameless gay man.
 Now that technology has allowed the mainstream to catch up with his project, thousands of gay men on Instagram are working toward achieving what Berlin already accomplished in the ’70s using only analog tools—his camera and the postal service.
 However, while social-media sharing of self-created erotic imagery might be a means to an end for today’s photosexual, Berlin’s work was always an equal companion to the live act of cruising.
 “Real for me,” he explains, “is when I walk the streets and you pass me, I look at you, you look at me, we pass each other, and then I look back, and you look back, and you stop.
 That’s real!
 That will never happen inside a computer.”

-Michael Bullock is the associate publisher of PIN–UP and a contributing editor to Apartamento magazine.
-This essay is adapted from his new book, Peter Berlin: Artist, Icon, Photosexual, published by Damiani in November 2019.
+This essay is adapted from Michael Bullock’s new book, Peter Berlin: Artist, Icon, Photosexual, published by Damiani in November 2019.
 All photographs by Peter Berlin courtesy the artist and Damiani.